-If deficiencies are identified, they should be corrected through TID Management.
-It is expected that the annual review, redevelopment, and resubmission of the plan will result in continual improvement to the Wildfire Mitigation Plan.
+TID staff are constantly evaluating best wildfire mitigation practices throughout the year.
+If deficiencies are identified with existing activities, TID Management will direct immediate corrective efforts to improve work activities upon discovery of a deficiency.
+The annual and comprehensive review, redevelopment, and resubmission of the plan will also result in continual improvement to the Wildfire Mitigation Plan.